 Since 2002, Learning Together has created community partnerships and offered training, mentoring, and outreach opportunities for Duke learners (students) interested in providing health-related service.
-To date, learners have taught health education at several schools and community sites throughout Durham, responded to health promotion and social service requests made by community partners, and assisted with data collection, surveying, and assessments within Duke’s Division of Community Health.
+To date, learners have taught health education at several schools and community sites throughout Durham, responded to health promotion and social service requests made by community partners, and assisted with data collection, surveying, and assessments within the Department of Family Medicine & Community Health's Division of Community Health.

 Just as we change, so do the needs of the community.
 Accordingly, seeking opportunities to strengthen existing community partnerships and developing new ones is continual.
-Currently, we are looking for learners to support Division of Community Health projects to serve the local community better.
-These projects include:
+We often look for learners to support Department of Family Medicine & Community Health projects to serve the local community.
+Projects may include:

-- Teaching health education at school and community sites
+Offering health education for school and community sites

-Before participating in health-related community projects, all Duke Learners must complete Community Health training modules, and if planning to work with community youth, training for working with minors 18 and younger is required.
+Before participating in health-related community projects, all Duke learners must complete a Community Health training module, and if planning to work with community youth, Duke Human Resources Minor Policy training and approval is required before working with minors 18 and younger.
 When teaching children in local school systems, a volunteer application and site-specific background check may also be needed.